Multi-view Pyramid Transformer: Look Coarser to See Broader: Conclusion and discussions

 \section{Conclusion and discussions}

 We introduce MVP, a highly scalable and efficient transformer architecture for multi-view reasoning.
 The core of our approach is a novel dual attention hierarchy on two complementary axes: an inter-view hierarchy that simultaneously expands its attention scope from local per-frame reasoning, through intermediate group-wise attention, to a full global context, and an intra-view hierarchy that progressively aggregates spatial features.
-By fusing features from all stages via a pyramidal feature aggregation module, our model produces high-fidelity results with remarkable inference speed.
-We have demonstrated that this architecture provides a superior performance-cost trade-off, enabling high-quality multi-view 3D reconstruction from a large number of input views in a single pass.
+By fusing features from all stages via a pyramidal feature aggregation module, our model produces high-fidelity results with remarkable inference speed, enabling high-quality multi-view 3D reconstruction from a large number of input views in a single pass.
+While our current experiments focus on the posed, feed-forward static 3D reconstruction, we believe MVP can be extended to dynamic scenes or visual geometry related tasks with minimal architectural changes.

-While our current experiments focus on the posed, feed-forward static 3D reconstruction, the proposed architecture is not restricted to this regime.
-Extending MVP to handle dynamic scenes through explicit temporal modeling represents a natural next step~\cite{wu20244d,gao2021dynamic}.
-Likewise, incorporating geometry-supervised~\cite{wang2024dust3r, wang2025vggt, wang2025pi3} training could further enhance geometric reconstruction accuracy beyond what is achieved through view-synthesis supervision alone.
-We expect these extensions to be integrated with minimal architectural changes, laying the foundation for a scalable multi-view transformer architecture that generalizes across diverse 3D reconstruction tasks.